JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

    .. attribute:: val_indices

-      Vector of integer vectors containing the sequences of assignments for the *test* subsets.
+      Vector of integer vectors containing the sequences of assignments for the *validation* subsets.
 This means that each element of this vector is a vector of observation-indices valid for ``data``.
 The length of this vector must match ``train_indices``, and denotes the number of folds.

    .. attribute:: obsdim